AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Synthesis

 A lifecycle stage that we did not yet observe is the end of life of a Machine Learning system -- i.e., the \emph{Disposal} stage.
 We presume that a disposal stage is not relevant yet due to the recency of Machine Learning in fintech.

 \rquestionbox{rq:challenges}

 We highlighted many challenges of developing Machine Learning applications in Section~\ref{sec:datanalysis}.
-Most challenges fit in the CRISP-DM and TDSP models.
-However, two challenges specifically related to fintech and to our extensions of CRISP-DM and TDSP stand out: 1) \emph{Model Governance} and 2) \emph{Technology Access}.
+While most challenges potentially affect any tech-company leading an AI-powered digital transformation, there are two that stand out in the fintech domain: \emph{Model Governance} and \emph{Technology Access}.

 \emph{Model Governance} is on top of the agenda of the case in this study.
 A well-defined process is in place to validate regulations, ethics, and social responsibility in every Machine Learning model.
 The relevance of this problem to fintech organizations goes beyond Machine Learning applications: math-based financial models have long been deployed under well-defined risk management processes.